Extreme Dreams with Ben Fogle: Second series (2008)

 Subsequently, one member of each team was chosen to join Ben in pursuit of his own extreme dream, an ascent of Mount Roraima in Venezuela, location of Arthur Conan Doyle's 1912 adventure novel The Lost World which Ben cites as a childhood favourite.
 All four participants made it to the summit with Ben.

 Third series (2009)

-Fogle and his teams completed these expeditions in 2008, and Series Three aired on BBC2 at 6.30pm from 12 January 2009.
+Fogle and his teams completed these expeditions in 2008, and Series Three aired on BBC2 at 6.30 p.m. from 12 January 2009.